objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 * extensions used by the compiler.

 Moreover, `ccache` has two types of the hashing:
 1) `Direct mode` - the hash is generated based on the source code only.
-This mode allows to build the program faster, since the preprocessor step is skipped.
-When using this mode, the user must be sure that the external libraries, using in a project, have not changed.
+When using this mode, the user must ensure that the external libraries used in a project have not changed.
-Otherwise, the project will build with errors.
+Otherwise, the project will fail to build, resulting in errors.
 2) `Preprocessor mode` - hash is generated based on the `.cpp` file received after the preprocessor step.

-`Preprocessor mode` is slower than `direct mode`, but the project is built without errors.
+`Sccache` is similar in purpose to `ccache` but provides more functionality.

-`Sccache`, unlike `ccache`, allows you to store cached files not only locally, but also in a cloud data storage.
+`Sccache` allows to store cached files not only locally, but also in a cloud data storage.
 And `sccache` supports a wider range of languages, while `ccache` focuses on caching C and C++ compiler.